This website uses modern construction techniques, which may not render correctly in your old browser.

 Barking Owl

-Also known as the Winking Owl, they are a nocturnal bird of prey renowned for their loud and explosive vocalisations.
-Early settlers, upon hearing their night screeches, sometimes mistook Barking Owls for the sounds of women screaming.
+The barking owls are a nocturnal bird of prey renowned for their loud and explosive vocalisations.
 During the day, Barking Owls camouflaging themselves in dense vegetation or hollow trees, and become active at dusk into the night.
 They lay clutches of eggs, and both parents share incubation and chick-rearing duties.

 Little Corella

-The diminutive white cockatoo, distinguished by its erectable crest, is predominantly white, featuring a small pink patch in front of the eye.
+The diminutive white cockatoo is predominantly white, featuring a small pink patch in front of the eye.
 Frequently seen in sizeable, boisterous groups, sometimes numbering in the thousands, especially near water sources, it roosts in trees, nests in hollows, and predominantly forages on the ground.
 Renowned for its playful behaviour and comical antics, these birds engage in apparent games with each other, emitting a typically loud, slurred multi-note falsetto call.

 Great Billed Heron